aantron/ocaml.org/data/planet/janestreet/self-adjusting-dom-and-diffable-data.md

 you could use
 <a href="http://www.umut-acar.org/self-adjusting-computation">self adjusting computations</a>,
 or SAC, as embodied by our <a href="https://blog.janestreet.com/introducing-incremental/">Incremental</a> library, to incrementalize the computation of virtual dom nodes.
-In this post, I&rsquo;d like to discuss how we can extend this approach to more realistic scales, and some of the extensions to Incremental itself that are required to get there.</p>
+In this post, I’d like to discuss how we can extend this approach to more realistic scales, and some of the extensions to Incremental itself that are required to get there.</p>